vagonek/planet-muluna/README.md

 - Maraxsis, which adds several gases also used by this mod.

-- Corrundum, which offers an alternative form of carbon dioxide venting that generates electricity
+- Corrundum, which offers an alternative form of carbon dioxide venting that generates electricity.

-## Recommended Mods

 ## Known to be compatible with: